software-architects/time-cockpit-documentation/doc/data-model-customization/entity.md

 * **Text properties:** Text properties are used to store text. ```Maximum length``` allows users to define how long (in characters) the text may be.
 Text properties with a length of less than 100 characters are represented in the user interface with a single line input field.
 Texts with a maximum length of more than 100 lines are represented with multi-line input fields (this behavior can be changed in the respective form).

 * **Date property:** Date properties are used to store date values without time.
-With date format, users can define in which format a date value is displayed in the user interface.
-For possible values for date formats, see ([Format Strings](http://msdn.microsoft.com/en-us/library/zdtaw1bw.aspx)).
+With ```date format```, users can define in which format a date value is displayed in the user interface.
+For possible values for date formats, see [Format Strings](http://msdn.microsoft.com/en-us/library/zdtaw1bw.aspx).

+* **DateTime Properties:** DateTime properties are used to store date values with time.
+As with date properties, users can specify with date format in which format a date and time property is displayed in the user interface.
+Possible values for date formats can be found at [Format Strings](http://msdn.microsoft.com/en-us/library/zdtaw1bw.aspx).